Explore Māori Culture, People, Tattoo Art & Language in New Zealand

-The Meeting House in Whakarewarewa is still being used for reunions and performances | Photo: Travel In Culture
+The Meeting House in Whakarewarewa is still actively used for reunions, cultural gatherings, and traditional performances | Photo: Travel In Culture

 The Māoris’ Catholic church in Whakarewarewa | Photo: Travel In Culture

-When visiting one of the living Māori villages in New Zealand, you will to get the opportunity to gain some insight into the indigenous culture and practices here.
+When you visit one of the living Māori villages in New Zealand, you will have a unique chance to experience the indigenous culture up close and gain real insight into long-standing Māori traditions and everyday practices.

-How different is Hawaiian to Māori language?
-The Māori language is one of the major Polynesian languages, similar to Hawaiian, Samoan, Tahitian, and other Polynesian island languages, all sharing words with similar sounds and meanings.
-Māori (meaning ‘true people’) is actually an Eastern Polynesian language belonging to the Tahitic subgroup (also including Cook Islands Māori and Tahitian).
+The Māori language is one of the major Polynesian languages, closely related to Hawaiian, Samoan, Tahitian, and others across the Pacific — many of which share similar-sounding words and meanings.
+Māori (meaning “true people”) is an Eastern Polynesian language, part of the Tahitic subgroup (alongside Cook Islands Māori and Tahitian).
 Other major Eastern Polynesian languages include Hawaiian, Marquesan, and the Rapa Nui language of Easter Island.

 The Māori cemetery at Whakarewarewa | Photo: Travel In Culture